 The purpose of the Committee on Environment and Natural Resources (CENR) is to advise and assist the NSTC to increase the overall effectiveness and productivity of Federal research and development efforts in the area of the environment and natural resources.
-This includes maintaining and improving the science and technology base for environmental and natural resource issues, developing a balanced and comprehensive research and development program, establishing a structure to improve the way the Federal Government plans and coordinates environmental and natural resource research and development in both a national and international context, and developing environment and natural resources research and development budget crosscuts and priorities.
+This includes maintaining and improving the science and technology base for environmental and natural resource issues, developing a balanced and comprehensive research and development program, establishing a structure to improve the way the Federal Government plans and coordinates environmental and natural resource research and development in both a national and international context, and development budget crosscuts and priorities.